xoplog/xop-go/README.md

 Xop has a much richer feature set than onelog or phuslog and a nicer API than zap.

+### Propagation

+Tracing is inter-process.
+Xop supports both B3 and WC3 trace headers in the propagators that have been written.

+#### Incoming

+Incoming propagation is when we learn our parent trace id from a request made to our server.
+Xop currently only supports HTTP.
+It is done with the xopmiddle package.

+xopmiddle generates middleware in various flavors so that you can incorporate into various http router frameworks.

+#### Outgoing

+Outgoing propagation is sharing the current trace id as the parent request to another server when making a request.
+Xop currently only supports HTTP and that only with [resty](https://github.com/go-resty/resty).
+Adding additional outgoing propagators is an outstanding priority.

 ### Version compatability